Aarkan1/express-java/README.md

 ```

 ### Response Object
-Over the response object, you have serveral possibility like setting cookies, send an file and more.
+Over the `Response` object, you have several possibility like setting cookies, send an file and more.
 Below is an short explanation what methods exists:
 (We assume that `res` is the `Response` object)

 ```java